 Findings from The Tasmania Project show that, in general, Tasmanians are supportive of the restrictions that have been put in place in response to the pandemic and are continuing to comply with these measures.
 To view the full report please follow the link.

-The June 2020 Tasmanian Demographic Analysis SnapShot provides an overview of estimated resident population (ERP) regional population change in Tasmania for the year ending 30 June 2019, based on analysis of data released by the Australian Bureau of Statistics (ABS) in March 2020.
-Prepared by Jacqueline De Vries, Data Analyst, University of Tasmania To read […]
+The September 2020 Tasmanian Demographic Analysis SnapShot provides an overview of estimated resident population (ERP) regional population by age and sex in Tasmania as at 30 June 2019, based on analysis of data released by the Australian Bureau of Statistics (ABS) in August 2020.
+Prepared by Jacqueline De Vries, Data Analyst, University of Tasmania To […]